gvlproject/gvl-website-markdown/workbench_services.md

 * * *

-## IPython Notebook
+## Jupyter Hub

-IPython Notebook is an interactive programming and analysis environment for the Python programming language, capable of producing interactive analysis documents.
+Jupyter Hub is an interactive programming and analysis environment for the Python and other programming languages, capable of producing interactive analysis documents.

-Currently IPython Notebook on your GVL instance is a single-user process, which must be launched by the *researcher* linux user via ssh or VNC.
-Instructions can be found [here](http://gvlproject.github.io/gvl_commandline_utilities/).
+You can find out more about Jupyter Hub [here](http://jupyter.org).

+Currently the Python 2.7 and Python 3.5 kernels are installed.
+It is accessible from the GVL dashboard.

+* * *

+## Optional extras

+Various add-ons and extra services can also be installed on your GVL server.
+Each one of these is installed by clicking on a single install button from the GVL dashboard Admin page.
+Once installed, each service is added to the GVL dashboard for easy accessibility.

+Currently the extra services available are:

+### LOVD

+This package can be used to install the Leiden Open Variant Database ([LOVD](http://www.lovd.nl)).

+### CPipe

+This package can be used to install Cpipe, a variant detection pipeline designed to process high-throughput sequencing data, with the purpose of identifying potentially pathogenic mutations.

+### SMRTPortal

+This package can be used to install PacBio's open source software suite for single molecule, real-time sequencing.
+PacBio recommends the use of a 16 core instance with 64GB of RAM (or higher) for this package.

+### Pancancer BWA-Mem Workflow

+This is the SeqWare workflow for the TCGA/ICGC PanCancer project that aligns whole genome sequences with BWA-Mem.
+It also reads/writes to GNOS (optionally), the metadata/data repository system used in the project.
+After installation, the workflow can be executed through the commandline.
+More information can be found [here](https://github.com/ICGC-TCGA-PanCancer/Seqware-BWA-Workflow)

+### IRIDA

+This package can be used to install the Public Health Agency of Canada's [IRIDA](http://www.irida.ca) server system.
+The Integrated Rapid Infectious Disease Analysis (IRIDA) project is a Canadian-led initiative to build an open source, end-to-end platform for infectious disease genomic epidemiology.

+### Web Apollo

+This package can be used to install the Apollo Genome annotation editor with a Java Server backend and a Javascript client that runs in a web browser as a JBrowse plugin.
+See [Apollo - Genome Architect](http://genomearchitect.org/) for details